kubernetes-sigs/external-dns/docs/project-structure.md

  - spf13/pflag
  - alternatives - kingpin, jessevdk/go-flags
- Depends whether what kind of cmd line requirements we have
+ Depends what kind of cmd line requirements we have